hanswang/hwinfo-blog/wp-content/plugins/drift/readme.txt

 Step-by-step Guide:

 * Install plugin from WordPress directory and activate it.
-* Under Drift section, click on Settings to add your Drift embed code.
+* Under settings section, click on Drift to add your Drift embed code
 * Customize the chat widget to your preference.
 * Finally, make full use of our Dashboard to manage your chat widget.

 == Changelog ==

+= 1.7.1 =
+* Cleanup
+* Added support for targeting Wordpress User Role

+= 1.7 =
+* Cleanup
+* Added support for targeting Wordpress User Role

+= 1.5 =
+* Cleanup
+* New page targeting options
+* Flush Cache on setup
+* Localization

 = 1.4 =
 * Clean up code.